Matthewalvarado25/configure-ad/README.md

 </p>
 <br />

-- A "Windows Security" window should pop up
+- A "Windows Security" window will show up
-- Fill in the username and password with "Jane Doe" information (Username: mydomain.com\jane_admin)
+- Fill in the username and password with "Jane Doe" info (Username: mydomain.com\jane_admin)
-- Click "Ok" and you will see the following window pop up
+- Press "Ok" and you will see the following window pop up

 ![image](https://github.com/user-attachments/assets/eefe9e79-8642-40f3-9252-36b61231c75b)